Bullet Chart in Excel

 The Key Elements of Bullet Chart

-We will look at those elements that play an important role in creating a plan / actual type of report.
+We will examine the elements that play an important role in creating a plan / actual type of report.

-Qualitative Parts: These sectors help us identify the performance levels at a glance.
-For example, the poor performance level can be seen in the picture between 0% and 45% (marked by red color).
+Qualitative Parts: These sectors help us identify the performance levels.
+For example, the picture shows a poor performance level between 0% and 45% (marked by red color).

 bullet-chart-template-elements-1